Sunday August 9th, 2026. [Online] Recognizing, Resisting & Reversing Authoritarianism

 This will be an online Zoom meeting.
 See our online meeting instructions at: https://torontooasis.org/online-meeting-instructions.
 Our program will run from 11:00 am to 1:00 pm.
 You can join the meeting starting at 10:45 am for our open social.

-Please RSVP on the Meetup event page to get access to the Zoom link: https://www.meetup.com/toronto-oasis/events/306899768
+Please RSVP on our Meetup page for this event to get access to the Zoom link: https://www.meetup.com/toronto-oasis/events/315920202

 By participating in this event, you agree to abide by the Toronto Oasis Code of Conduct (http://torontooasis.org/code-of-conduct).